 This is so important!
 You will have an emotional tie to the person and the situations that you are faced with.
 That’s not a bad thing — it’s likely the reason you were asked to stand as proxy in the first place!
 But understand that your loved one may not want a lot of medical intervention while battling a terminal disease or may want all possible treatments, no matter the cost or the side effects.
 These aren’t abstract situations — they’re very real decisions you may face.

-Example from The Conversation Project’s How to Choose a Health Care Proxy & How to Be a Health Care Proxy kit: what would you say if a doctor told you “Your mother has pneumonia.
+Here’s an example from The Conversation Project’s How to Choose a Health Care Proxy & How to Be a Health Care Proxy kit: what would you say if a doctor told you “Your mother has pneumonia.
 Do you want us to start antibiotics?” or “Your brother is no longer able to take food by mouth.
 Do you want us to insert a feeding tube?”

 Stay strong even when other family members and friends question you and question the decisions you and your loved one have agreed to.